 Why living abroad is so good for your student loans

 The biggest hack you probably don’t know about your student loans is something called the Foreign Earned Income Tax Exclusion.
 You can exclude over $100,000 of income earned abroad from your tax return as a U.S. citizen.

 If you’re worried about your student debt to the point where you want to flee to a new country, there’s a good chance you’d make less than this amount.
 If you made more than the exemption, you could exclude that hundred grand from whatever you do make.

-Let’s look at the case of an American born veterinarian who accumulates $250,000 of student debt.
-She meets this cute Australian guy and they decide to go live in Melbourne, Australia.
+Let’s look at the case of an American-born veterinarian who is on the hook for $250,000 of student debt.
+She meets an Australian guy and they go live in Melbourne, Australia.
 She decides to stay there and work as a vet in Australia, making about $70,000 USD.

 You must certify that your income hasn’t changed on the income-based certification form.
 That’s true if you’re exempt from U.S. taxation because $0 AGI is not different year to year if you earn less than the allowed limit.